Alcohol consumption during pregnancy

 The National Health and Medical Research Council (NHMRC) advises that women who are pregnant or planning a pregnancy should not drink alcohol (NHMRC 2020).
 Support to address alcohol consumption is widely available through antenatal clinics.

 Data on maternal consumption of alcohol during pregnancy were available for the first time in 2019.
-Data exclude New South Wales for both 2019 and 2020, and South Australia for 2019.
+Data exclude New South Wales between 2019 and 2021, and South Australia for 2019.

-The data visualisation below presents data on alcohol consumption status of women in the first 20 weeks of pregnancy and after 20 weeks of pregnancy, by selected maternal characteristics, for 2019 and 2020.
+Figure 1 presents data on alcohol consumption status of women in the first 20 weeks of pregnancy and after 20 weeks of pregnancy, by selected maternal characteristics, for 2021.
+Select the trend button to see how data has changed over a 3-year period (where available).

 Women were more likely to consume alcohol in the first 20 weeks of pregnancy if they: